PennBrenn/FNAAHS/README.md

 #### Mr. McCreamy — *The Blinder*

 **Mechanic:** Wanders hallways and "splurges" on cameras, covering the lens and temporarily disabling them.
 Does NOT kill directly.
 Forces the player blind on affected cameras, enabling other teachers to move untracked.
+The camera will show a static effect.
+Cleared on next night.

 **Kill:** Does not kill.
 Enables other teachers by removing visibility.